OpenEnergyPlatform/open-MaStR/paper.md

 ------- | ------
 Data download and parsing | Download, decode, and write data to a local database
  |
-Translation to english | Translate table names and columns from German to English as well as an english documentation page of the dataset
+Translation to English | Translate table names and columns from German to English as well as an English documentation page of the dataset
  |
 Data processing | Merge relevant information about different technologies to single csv files

-Besides `open-mastr`, no other software solutions exists that provides an interface to download and clean the MaStR dataset.
+Besides `open-mastr`, no other software solution exists that provides an interface to download and clean the MaStR dataset.
 For other energy-related data, similar solutions exist: The _iotools_ module from `pvlib` implements access to different raw data sources via its _get_ methods [@Holmgren2018_pvlib].
-Websites offer another approach to provide cleansed datasets : This is done by the Open Energy Platform [@Hulk2022_OpenEnergyFamily], the Open Power System Data [@Wiese2019_openPSD], the Global Power Plant Database [@byers2018_global], or the Public Utility Data Liberation Project [@Selvans2020_pudl].
+Data platforms offer another approach to provide cleansed datasets: This is done by the Open Energy Platform [@Hulk2022_OpenEnergyFamily], the Open Power System Data [@Wiese2019_openPSD], the Global Power Plant Database [@byers2018_global], or the Public Utility Data Liberation Project [@Selvans2020_pudl].
-The advantage of aforementioned web platforms is their simplicity in accessing data for end users, as users can simply download files in standardised formats, such as csv.
+The advantage of aforementioned data platforms is their simplicity in accessing data for end users, as users can simply download files in standardised formats, such as csv.
-The disadvantage is, that end users have to rely on platform maintainers for data relevance and correctness.
+The disadvantage is that end users have to rely on platform maintainers for data currency and correctness.
-Here, `open-mastr` comes at hand, and provides direct access for end users to the original data ensuring their recency and relevance.
+Here, `open-mastr` comes at hand by providing direct access for end users to the original data.

 # Package description